lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 ```

-At this file we can see that we will run coreos image with cloud-config and ssh key.
+At this file we  will run coreos image with cloud-config and ssh key.
-Having your `sshkey` here is useful, when for some reason provisioning/install was not successfull and you need to debug.
+Having your `sshkey` on this step is extremely useful, when for some reason provisioning/install was not successful and you need to debug.
-Also as you can see we're telling coreos to use `sh` script as cloud-config.
+Also as you can see we configured coreos to use `sh` script as cloud-config.
 This is done because I want to run coreos-install after boot.
 Here is content of `cloud-config-bootstrap-etcd-01.sh`

 ```